LumoSQL/archive1-LumoSQL-on-github/README.md

 ## Using the Makefile tool

 Start with a clone of this repository as the current directory.
-The Makefile build tool uses this `benchmarking` branch and the `mdb` branch.

 To build either (a) specific versions of SQLite or (b) sqlightning using different versions of LMDB, use commands like those below changing the version